 How can a QLAC help reduce taxes?

 A QLAC can help you retain more of your money in retirement by reducing your tax burden.
 Let's say you had a traditional IRA, and you invested the maximum allowable $135,000 into a QLAC that had a payment start date of age 80.
 If you had not purchased a QLAC, your $135,000 would grow in value.
-When you reached your RMD age, you would have to withdraw your first RMD, which is fully taxable as income.
+When you reach your RMD age, you would have to withdraw your first RMD, which is fully taxable as income.
 Having a QLAC, you are permitted to omit that $135,000 from your RMD calculations.
 The tax savings from not having to take your RMDs for nearly ten years could add up to huge savings.
 To understand how this might help your unique situation, you will need to consult a tax expert who understands the inner workings of QLAC products.

 What are some pros and cons of QLACs?

 QLACs, as mentioned before, allow you to defer mandatory distributions up to age 85, which could add up to significant tax savings.
 Also, you can retain tax advantages because you purchase a QLAC with qualified funds.
 A QLAC can increase your financial security and well-being.
 You will have the kind of contractually guaranteed, predictable stream of income that you only be found with insurance products.
 You will remove much of the uncertainty and guesswork when you are too heavily invested in the stock market.
 Properly designed QLACs can also help you cover long-term care expenses and provide protection for your spouse so that if you die before they do, they will continue to receive income.
 Converting as little as 15% of your 401(k) balance to a QLAC when you retire can boost your retirement readiness in a meaningful way.